botworld-wiki/beatburger.github.io/_bots/thump.md

 title: "Thump (Rare Tank)"
 name: "Thump"
 description: "Some think it's an elephant, some say it's a gorilla.
-Whatever it is, Thump is one of the most unique tanks out there with very interesting stats and abilities.
-This bot trades off great amount of health and damage for great utility and supporting.\n- Role: Multitasker (stunning, damage boosting, chasing)\n- Speciality: Becomes invincible during Cannonball's leap\n- Weakness: Can suddenly be quite squishy"
+Whatever it is, Thump is one of the most unique tanks out there by trading off raw stats for better utility and supporting.\n- Role: Multitasker (stunning, damage boosting, chasing)\n- Speciality: Becomes invincible during Cannonball's leap\n- Weakness: Can suddenly be quite squishy"
 imageUrl: "https://cdn.discordapp.com/attachments/873396923137142855/873397032910487604/thump.png"
 breadcrumbs:
   Bots: "/bots"